Kneaded That

 Overhead picture of cocoa powder dissolved in hot water for a chocolate sour cream pound cake.

-Step 1: Prep & bloom cocoa: Grease and flour a Bundt pan.
-I like to used baker's joy for this.
-Whisk hot coffee (or water) with cocoa and espresso powder until smooth.
+Step 1: Prep and bloom the cocoa: Preheat the oven to 325°F and grease and flour a 10-cup Bundt pan.
+Whisk the hot coffee (or water) with the cocoa and espresso powder until smooth; let cool slightly.

 Overhead picture of the batter for chocolate sour cream pound cake in a metal bowl.